marcocrio/opens-ecu/README.md

 It is programed and flashed in C/C++ from a Debian based Linux distribution using Espressif's SDK and framework [ESP-IDF](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/)
 In order to compile the project the ESP-IDF Toolchain and build tools are required. more information can be found in the [Get Started](https://docs.espressif.com/projects/esp-idf/en/latest/esp32/get-started/) guide.

+The ESP32 runs on a FreeRTOS operating system that includes lwIP for OS functionality implementation such as task register and unregister, load distribution, semaphores, interrupt service routines, etc.

 Project preparation: